GitMirar/RedMimicryPythonScripting/README.md

 # RedMimicry Python Scripting

-This repository contains a library which provides a Python API for some of the functionality of the HTTP server API.
+This repository contains a library which provides a Python API for some of the functionality of the RedMimicry server API.
+To learn more about RedMimicry head over to [https://redmimicry.com](https://redmimicry.com)

 ## [bot.py](bot.py) -  Agent Scripting Example

 A simple bot that executes few typical host enumeration commands for agents which are running in the *svchost.exe* process.
-This is the case after the *Winnti (2015)* breach emulation playbook executed successfully and can be used to extend the emulation playbook.
+This is the case after the *Winnti (2015)* breach emulation playbook successfully completed the emulation of the Winnti staging process.

 ```text
 usage: bot.py [-h] -H HOSTNAME -t AUTH_TOKEN [-v] [-s]